gagle/raspberrypi-omxcam/README.md

 [Forum thread](http://www.raspberrypi.org/forums/viewtopic.php?f=43&t=72523)

 The Raspberry Pi uses the Bellagio's implementation of the OpenMAX IL specification in order to expose the media codecs (audio/image/video) available for the board.
 Broadcom, the manufacturer of the SoC, extends it by adding some propietary communication between the components.
 OpenMAX it's by nature open source.
-The problem here is the Broadcom's specific implementation which is closed source, so despite being the Raspberry Pi a platform built on top of an open source specification, there are some hidden parts in the interface that you must discover as an IL client by trial and error and with the help of some Broadcom employees.
+The problem here is the Broadcom's specific implementation which is closed source, so despite being the Raspberry Pi a platform built on top of an open source specification, there are some hidden parts in the interface that you must discover as an IL client by trial and error and with the little help that some of the Broadcom employees can provide.

 Furthermore, there is an extra layer called MMAL (Multi-Media Abstraction Layer) that sits on top of OpenMAX IL but it's also closed source and written by Broadcom.
 This API it's supposed to be used by the developers to communicate with the media components, including the camera module.
 But there's a problem with it, it lacks of documentation.
-It's a hard job to get used by simply looking at the raspistill/raspivid examples.
-MMAL it's not a camera library, you still need to write how the components interact with each other.
+It's a hard job to get used to it by simply looking at the raspistill/raspivid examples.
+MMAL it's not a camera library, so you still need to write how the components interact with each other.

 This library talks directly with OpenMAX IL and it's just an abstraction layer to ease the camera usage.
 It's not bloated with a lot of functionalities, it just provides the minimum functions to start and stop the streaming of the media content (image/video).
-You receive the raw content directly from the OpenMAX IL layer and you decide how you want to process the data.
+You receive the content directly from the OpenMAX IL layer and you decide how to process the data.

 You will notice that the only available encoding algorithms are JPEG and H264.
 That's for a good reason; they are the only encoders that are hardware-accelerated.
 Encoding the images/videos with another encoder would take too long.